Accessible Reading Resources

 Go to Site

-• newspapers, magazines, books
+• Newspapers, magazines, and books

-• audio, e-audio, e-text, braille, printbraille, eBraille
+• Audio, e-audio, e-text, braille, printbraille, and eBraille

 Who Can Sign Up

-The CELA collection is available to library customers with a print disability as defined in section 32 of the Canadian Copyright Act:
+The CELA collection is available to library customers with a print disability, as defined in Section 32 of the Canadian Copyright Act:

 How to Sign Up